riczescaran/homelab-media-stack/README.md

 1. Open web browser and navigate to `http://localhost:8989`
 2. Navigate to `Settings -> Media Management` and add root folders for TV shows: `/tv`
-3. Navigate to `Settings -> Download Client` and add Sabnzbd with the following configurations:
+3. Navigate to `Settings -> Download Client`.
+   - Sabnzbd with the following configurations:
+      - Add API key from Sabnzbd configuration
       - Category: `sonarr`
-   - Add API key from Sabnzbd configuration
       - Tags: Leave blank
+   - Add Deluge with the following configurations:
+      - Host: deluge
+      - Port: 8112
+      - Password: deluge
+      - Category: leave blank
 4. Navigate to `Settings -> General` to get the API key for Sonarr and save it for setting up Prowlarr

 ---